 White spot is a very common disease in freshwater aquariums.
 White spot is caused by a water-borne parasite Ichthyophthirius multifilis, and is commonly called ich or ick, for short.

 White spot can reproduce quickly and is very capable of wiping out an entire tank, if the filtration is not well established.
-Ich has a higher mortality rate in new aquariums and is an extremely common disease to see in new set ups.
+Ich seems to have a higher mortality rate in new aquariums and is an extremely common disease to see in new set ups.

 The life cycle of White spot/Ich

 White spot or Ich reproduces by cell division on the bottom of your aquarium.
 Inside a small cyst, a single organism of the parasite can produce thousands of infectious cells.

 Once mature, these cells break out and become free-swimming.
 In order to survive, they need to find a host (your fish) within 48 hours.
 This is fairly easy for them in the aquarium, which is why they are so difficult to stop in a new aquarium.

 After locating a host, they invade the fins, skin and gills of the fish and begin to feed on it.
 Each parasite encloses itself in a thin layer which produces the White spot that you see on your fish.

 The parasite feeds on fluids from the fish and can grow up to 1mm inside its little white capsule.
 If the parasite has attached itself to the fish’ gills, it can cause problems in the fish’ breathing.

 Once they have grown and are matured, the parasites break out from their capsules and swim away.
 This leaves open sores on the fish’ body meaning that the fish is now also vulnerable to bacterial infection through its wounds.